ninabarzh/broomstick/content/posts/warfare-arms-trade-booth.md

 operate with fewer formal constraints.

 Even ATT signatories find workarounds.
-The UK and Ireland, for instance, have repeatedly approved “dual-use” exports—goods with both civilian and military applications—that quietly find their way into Israeli weapon systems.
+The UK and Ireland, for instance, have repeatedly approved “dual-use” exports, goods with both civilian and military applications, that quietly find their way into Israeli weapon systems.
 In 2022, Ireland approved such exports to firms with clear military portfolios.
 In 2024, despite mounting evidence of war crimes in Gaza, contracts with Israeli defence firms *doubled*.

 Official rhetoric hasn’t helped.
-In 2023, an Israeli minister infamously referred to Palestinians as “human animals”—a dehumanising frame that turns civilians into unwilling R\&D subjects.
+In 2023, an Israeli minister infamously referred to Palestinians as “human animals”, a dehumanising frame that turns civilians into unwilling R\&D subjects.
 Legal safeguards become rhetorical wallpaper.
 UN resolutions, such as the 2024 call to halt arms transfers to Israel, generate headlines but rarely consequences.
 The UK approved over \$169 million in arms licences in the months that followed.
 Realpolitik, as ever, outpaces principle.